Clustered and Non-Clustered Implementations

 Conclusion

-A good indexing strategy balances:
+A strong indexing strategy balances:

-- Acceptable write performance
+- Read performance

 - Storage usage